How to find old 401(k)s

 How to avoid losing a 401(k) account

-To avoid leaving a 401(k) behind, we recommend rolling over your 401(k) account.
+To avoid leaving a 401(k) behind, consider rolling over your 401(k) account.
 You can either roll over the funds to your new employer’s plan or to an Individual Retirement Account (IRA).
 You might want to go with the option of trustee-to-trustee transfer so your money gets transferred directly to your new retirement account without the burden of tax withholdings and penalties.

 How to get my retirement money from an old employer